-"Our SOP offers clients a lower carbon the European Spallation Source [an atomic footprint, if you compare it with Mannheim research centre in Lund] with the idea, production and the majority of SOP supply in basically, of reusing waste heat and waste Europe, because our plant runs entirely on resources to increase circularity on a big fossil-free electricity.
-We reduce the carbon scale.
-They have an interesting funding model footprint by roughly [50% to] 300 kilograms of - basically off balance sheet financing - that CO2 per tonne of SOP.
-This helps our [agriculavoids bringing in equity to finance projects.
-It's just one way we're looking at executing tural] end-users reduce their own carbon footprint - which in the end is what it's all about. and financing new projects in future.
+"Our SOP offers clients a lower carbon footprint, if you compare it with Mannheim production and the majority of SOP supply in Europe, because our plant runs entirely on fossil-free electricity.
+We reduce the carbon footprint by roughly [50% to] 300 kilograms of $CO_2$ per tonne of SOP.
+This helps our [agricultural] end-users reduce their own carbon footprint - which in the end is what it's all about.